Mus (card game): Txikia

-Pares
+Pareak

-Before the third and fourth are played, players run a pre-round, declaring whether they have matching cards (Pares).
-In this pre-round, the players announce by turns 'Pares sí' (they have matching cards) or 'Pares no' (they don't have matching cards).
+Before the third and fourth are played, players run a pre-round, declaring whether they have matching cards (Parerik).
+In this pre-round, the players announce by turns 'Pareak bai'(they have matching cards) or 'Parerik ez' (they don't have matching cards).
 Having matching cards means that two or more of the cards in their hands have the same face value.
 If none of the players in a team can play, the whole round is skipped and the other team will score the round in the scoring phase.
 If none of the four players has Pares, the whole round is skipped altogether.

-The lowest combination of matching cards for this round is a single pair ('pares'), followed by three-of-a-kind ('medias') and the highest Two-pair ('duples').
+The lowest combination of matching cards for this round is a single pair ('pareak'), followed by three-of-a-kind ('medial') and the highest Two-pair ('dupleak').
 There is no special denomination for four-of-a-kind; it is considered as a Two-pair.
 Unlike in poker, in mus, Two-pair is a better combination than three-of-a-kind.
 This accounts for the fact that it is usually played with eight kings and eight aces, which makes three-of-a-kind easier to attain.
 In case of a tie, the combination with the highest value wins.
 A 'Knight-Knight-Knight-5' hand would beat 'Ace-Ace-Ace-King'.
 If two players had exactly the same pares combination, the tie is solved by speaking order: the player who spoke first wins.
 In the variant game with eight Kings, threes are Kings and twos are Aces for all purposes.
 This means that a hand such as 'King-3-2-Ace' is effectively a Two-pair of Kings and Aces.